-I am delighted with how this cake turned out.
+This sourdough carrot cake turned out delightfully amazing.
 I will definitely be converting more of our favorite cakes to sourdough in the future!

 Sourdough Spelt Honey Carrot Cake Recipe

 1 cup sourdough starter (My starter is kept with all-purpose flour)

 3/4 cup coconut oil